immich-app/immich/docs/docs/features/partner-sharing.md

 - You cannot favorite partners' assets (yet)

 :::info
-Partner sharing is one-sided, whoever shared with you will not be able to see your photos
+Partner sharing is one-way, whoever shared with you will not be able to see your photos
 unless you share them with them through partner sharing from your user.
 :::